COS126 Information

 Please email Kobi Kaplan kskaplan @princeton.edu if you have any questions.

-*Information for precept P16A - Raspberry Pi
+*Information for Raspberry Pi Precept

 The overall requirements for COS 126 will stay the same—students enrolled in this precept will still have the same lectures, assignments/projects, and exams as students enrolled in our other precepts.
 However, approximately half of the precept schedule will be devoted to Raspberry Pi programming.
+Enrollment in this precept is limited to 13 students.

 How do I know if I have a sufficient background for this precept?